mtrkss/image-corruptor/README.md

 - Added complex filters
 - Added lavfi filters
 - Better debug message
-- Added complete Android (termux) support
+- Added Android (termux) support
--
 - Now using a separate directory in /tmp for temporary files
+- More...
 </details>

 # How 2 use dis?